bbqz007/zhelper/memory/README.md

 when a slab pool runs out, fall back to malloc/free.

-it is helpfull for short-term usage of memoies in multi-threading.
+it is helpfull for short-term usage of memories in multi-threading.

 it is **not** a full solution of every thing.